A Simple Construction of Lefschetz Fibrations on Compact Stein Surfaces: Introduction

 \section{Introduction}

-A handlebody decomposition of a 4-manifold consisting of a 0-handle, some 1-handles and some 2-handles is called a 4-dimensional 2-handlebody.
-Eliashberg \cite{MR1044658} and Gompf \cite{MR1668563} showed that a smooth 4-dimensional 2-handlebody admits a compact Stein surface (a Stein surface in short) if each 2-handle is attached along a Legendrian knot, which lies in the union of the $0$- and $1$-handlebody, with framing one less than its Thurston--Bennequin number.
+A smooth 4-manifold admitting a handle decomposition consisting of a 0-handle, 1-handles, and 2-handles is called a 4-dimensional 2-handlebody.
+Eliashberg \cite{MR1044658} and Gompf \cite{MR1668563} showed that a smooth 4-dimensional 2-handlebody admits the structure of a compact Stein surface (a Stein surface in short) if each 2-handle is attached along a Legendrian knot in the boundary of the 1-handlebody, with a framing one less than its Thurston--Bennequin number.
 Conversely, any Stein surface admits such a handle decomposition.

-Among Lefschetz fibrations, those with base space the 2-disk and regular fiber a compact surface with boundary are called positive allowable Lefschetz fibrations (PALF's in short).
-Harer \cite{MR2628695} (see also Etnyre and Fuller \cite{MR2219214}) presented and proved a construction method for achiral Lefschetz fibrations (AALF's, in short), which is a broader class that includes PALF's: let $X$ be a $4$-dimensional handlebody with all handles of index less than or equal to two.
-Then $X$ admits an AALF.
-Harer's method for constructing AALF's has been a useful reference for our approach.
+Among Lefschetz fibrations, those having the 2-disk as their base space and a compact surface with boundary as their regular fiber are called positive allowable Lefschetz fibrations (PALFs in short).
+Harer \cite{MR2628695} (see also Etnyre and Fuller \cite{MR2219214}) presented a construction method for achiral allowable Lefschetz fibrations (AALFs in short), a broader class containing PALFs: if $X$ is a 4-dimensional handlebody consisting of handles of index at most two, then $X$ admits an AALF.
+Harer's method for constructing AALFs serves as a key reference for our approach.

-Loi and Piergallini \cite{MR1835390} proved the equivalence between Stein surfaces and PALF's.
-Subsequently, Akbulut and Ozbagci \cite{MR1825664}, and Akbulut and Arikan \cite{MR2972525} gave constructive proofs of this equivalence by explicitly constructing PALF's corresponding to given Stein surfaces.
-The equivalence between Stein surfaces and PALF's, along with these constructive methods, has profoundly influenced developments in this area.
+Loi and Piergallini \cite{MR1835390} proved the equivalence between Stein surfaces and PALFs.
+Subsequently, Akbulut and Ozbagci \cite{MR1825664} and Akbulut and Arikan \cite{MR2972525} gave constructive proofs of this equivalence by explicitly constructing PALFs corresponding to given Stein surfaces.
+To construct a PALF diffeomorphic to a Stein surface given by a handle decomposition, the method of Akbulut and Ozbagci \cite{MR1825664} uses the Seifert surface of the torus knot $T_{N,N+1}$ as the regular fiber of the PALF, assuming the attaching circle of the 2-handles has grid number $N$.
+That is, the regular fiber is constructed by plumbing on the order of $N^2$ Hopf bands.
+Consequently, the genus of the regular fiber is roughly on the order of $(N-1)^2/2$.
+Later, Akbulut and Arikan \cite{MR2972525} succeeded in reducing the genus of this regular fiber.
+The equivalence between Stein surfaces and PALFs, along with these constructive methods, has profoundly influenced developments in this area.

-Ukida \cite{MR3571042, MR4405983, Ukida} developed a method for constructing PALF's via Kirby calculus and applied it to produce genus-zero PALF's for the Akbulut cork and the Akbulut--Yasui plug.
-Ukida's method for constructing PALF's has been a significant source of inspiration for us, and we have adapted the Kirby move described in \cite{Ukida}, modifying it to suit the purposes of this paper.
+Ukida \cite{MR3571042, MR4405983, Ukida} developed a method for constructing PALFs via Kirby calculus and applied it to produce genus-zero PALFs for the Akbulut cork and the Akbulut--Yasui plug.
+A manuscript in preparation by Ukida \cite{Ukida}, which introduces a method to construct small-genus PALFs from handle decompositions of Stein surfaces using Kirby diagrams and moves, has been a significant source of inspiration for our present work.